civicrm/civicrm-docker/README.md

 - **--no-cache** - do not use a cache when building the images
 - **--dry-run** - just output the commands that would be executed
 - **--step** - run one step at a time

+Note: before running `./build.php`, you will need to install the required dependencies with `composer install` (see https://getcomposer.org/ for more details).